 A lot of writers keep a notebook next to their computer for exactly that reason.
 Arc Studio has the muse widget included, with which you take notes even quicker: Hit

-⌘M to summon it, type the note to yourself for later, and hit
+M on Windows) to summon it, type the note to yourself for later, and hit

-Shift+Enter to continue writing.
+Return to continue writing.
 The whole process takes a few seconds and you don’t even have to move your hands off the keyboard.

 Avoid Google rabbit holes with the AI Research Assistant